Michael-Brodsky/PG/src/lib/readme.md

 ### callback.h
 Collection of templated typedefs for defining callback function signatures from template parameters.

-### clock.h
-Definitions of implementation-specific sources for the std::chrono clock types.

 ### constants.h
 Collection of scientific and engineering numerical constants.